Andrew Loog Oldham: Immediate Records

-In 1965, Loog Oldham set up Immediate Records, among the first independent labels in the UK.
+In 1965, Oldham set up Immediate Records, among the first independent labels in the UK.
 Among the artists that he signed and/or produced or guided were PP Arnold, Chris Farlowe, the Small Faces, John Mayall & the Bluesbreakers, Rod Stewart, the Nice, Jimmy Page, Nico, Jeff Beck, Eric Clapton, Amen Corner, the McCoys, the Strangeloves, Humble Pie and Duncan Browne.

 With Arthur Greenslade he was credited as the co-writer of "Headlines", the B-side of "Ride on Baby" (IM 038), by Chris Farlowe, which was released in October 1966.

 After the Small Faces disbanded in 1969, he put together Humble Pie, featuring Steve Marriott (formerly of the Small Faces) and Peter Frampton (formerly of the Herd).

-In the 1970s and 1980s, Loog Oldham worked primarily in the United States.
+In the 1970s and 1980s, Oldham worked primarily in the United States.
 He produced Donovan, Gene Pitney and other artists.
 In the mid-1980s, he made Colombia his home after marrying Esther Farfan, a Colombian model.
 There he briefly worked with some Colombian bands.

 Later career

 A recording by the Andrew Oldham Orchestra was rediscovered in the 1990s when the Verve used a string loop based on the orchestral arrangement of the Rolling Stones song "The Last Time" in their song "Bitter Sweet Symphony"; in the ensuing court battle, songwriting royalties for the Verve track were awarded to Allen Klein's ABKCO Records, the owner of the copyright for "The Last Time".

-Loog Oldham co-wrote a biography of ABBA in the 1990s and three autobiographies: Stoned (1998), 2Stoned (2001), and Rolling Stoned (2011) in which he and other music figures recount his days as a manager, producer and impresario.
+Oldham co-wrote a biography of ABBA in the 1990s and three autobiographies: Stoned (1998), 2Stoned (2001), and Rolling Stoned (2011) in which he and other music figures recount his days as a manager, producer and impresario.
 He was inducted into Rock and Roll Hall of Fame in 2014.

-In 2005, Loog Oldham thanked the Scientology-linked drug rehab organisation Narconon for saving his life from his cocaine addiction.
-That same year, he was recruited by Steven Van Zandt to host a radio show on Van Zandt's Underground Garage radio channel heard in North America on Sirius Satellite Radio.
-Loog Oldham has a three-hour show on weekdays and a four-hour weekend show.
+In 2005, Oldham thanked the Scientology-linked drug rehab organisation Narconon for saving his life from his cocaine addiction.
+In the same year he was recruited by Steven Van Zandt to host a radio show on Van Zandt's Underground Garage radio channel heard in North America on Sirius Satellite Radio.
+Oldham had a three-hour show on weekdays and a four-hour weekend show.
 In 2006 he collaborated with renowned Argentine musician Charly García for his album Kill Gil, which was eventually released in a slightly reworked form in 2010.
 In 2008, he worked on the production of a new album by Argentine rock band Los Ratones Paranoicos.

-In 2014, Loog Oldham overheard Canadian artist Ché Aimee Dorval singing backup on a friend's track he was helping to produce, and he subsequently signed her to his label.
-In September 2014, Loog Oldham's label released Dorval's second studio EP, Volume One.
-She was also given two covers to sing on his 2013 album of Rolling Stones' songs entitled Andrew Oldham Orchestra and Friends play the Rolling Stones Songbook Vol. 2.
+In 2014, Oldham overheard Canadian artist Ché Aimee Dorval singing backup on a friend's track he was helping to produce, and he subsequently signed her to his label.
+In September 2014, Oldham's label released Dorval's second studio EP, Volume One.
+She was also given two covers to sing on his 2013 album of Rolling Stones songs entitled Andrew Oldham Orchestra and Friends play the Rolling Stones Songbook Vol. 2.
 Dorval sang "As Tears Go By" and "Under My Thumb".

 In 2020, he began his first lectures as a visiting Scholar at Thompson Rivers University in British Columbia, Canada.